-- ► Change or extend the hardware for the non-hazardous area: always fill the slots from left to right.
-Do not leave any gaps. - ▶ If all of the slots are not occupied in the case of devices for the non-hazardous area: always insert a dummy cover or end cover in the slot to the right of the last module → 32, 33.
-This ensures that the unit is shock-protected. - ► Always ensure shock protection is guaranteed particularly in the case of relay modules (2R, 4R, AOR). - ► Hardware for the hazardous area may not be modified.
+- Change or extend the hardware for the non-hazardous area: always fill the slots from left to right.
+Do not leave any gaps. - Always ensure shock protection is guaranteed particularly in the case of relay modules (2R, 4R, AOR). - Hardware for the hazardous area may not be modified.
 Only the Manufacturer's Service Team may convert a certified device to another certified device version.
 This includes all modules of the transmitter with an integrated 2DS Ex-i module, as well as changes that concern non-intrinsically safe modules. - ► If additional shields are required, connect them with PE centrally in the control cabinet via terminal blocks supplied by the customer.